women-in-ai-ireland/October-2020-Online-Retail-DS/README.md

 - When do they churn?
 Can we identify/predict it?
 - What are the actions we can take to minimize customers chun?

-For cohort analysis, we are going to add 3 extra columns to the dataset:
+For cohort analysis, we are going to add 3 extra columns to the dataset: (see [2] for more details)
 - Invoice Month: A representation of the month and year of the transaction
 - Cohort Month: A month and year of a customer’s first purchase.
 This will be the same across all invoices for a particular customer.
 - Cohort Index: A representation of a customer's stage in its “lifetime”.
 This number describes how many months have passed since their first purchase.